 Australia’s strong economy, skilled and multilingual workforce, competitive tax structure and stable political environment make it an ideal location for foreign investment.
 The Australian market also enjoys the benefits of relatively low set-up costs, easy access to the Asia-Pacific region, a vibrant financial services sector and a time zone which accesses both the close of business in the United States and trading opening in Europe.

-Being among the fastest-growing economies in the Organisation for Economic Co-operation and Development (OECD), Australia’s economy comprises primary industries such as resources, energy and agriculture, as well as rapidly expanding secondary industries in goods and services, information technology, tourism and education.
+Prior to the onset of the global coronavirus (COVID-19) pandemic, Australia was among the fastest-growing economies in the Organisation for Economic Co-operation and Development (OECD).
+Compared to other OECD countries, Australia has navigated the health and economic impacts of coronavirus well, and remains a strong economy to conduct business and invest in.
+Australia’s economy comprises primary industries such as resources, energy and agriculture, as well as rapidly expanding secondary industries in goods and services, information technology, tourism and education.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.